Topaz Japanese American WWII Confinement Site

 We recommend visiting the Topaz Museum before traveling to the Topaz site.
 The Topaz Museum is open Monday through Saturday, 10:00 -5:00, year-round except for New Year’s Day, Thanksgiving, Christmas eve, and Christmas.
 The Topaz Museum is located at 55 West Main in Delta, Utah and our phone number is (435) 864-2514.
 Admission is by donation.

 The mass exile and incarceration of Americans of Japanese ancestry during WWII was one of the worst violations of civil rights against citizens in the history of the United States.
-The government and the U.S. Army, falsely citing “military necessity,” removed 125,284 men, women, and children of Japanese ancestry– about two-thirds were American citizens–from their homes on the West Coast and forced them into ten remote camps controlled by the War Relocation Administration (WRA).
+The government and the U.S. Army, falsely citing “military necessity,” removed 125,284 men, women, and children of Japanese ancestry– about two-thirds were American citizens–from their homes on the West Coast and forced them into ten remote camps controlled by the War Relocation Authority (WRA).
 There were also other types of detention facilities including male-only camps controlled by the Justice Department.
 None of the people of Japanese ancestry was ever convicted or even charged with sabotage or espionage, yet they were confined, some up to four years, in camps surrounded by barbed wire and armed guards.

 Incarcerees could apply for clearance and leave the camps to go east for college or jobs as early as the summer of 1942, but the West Coast was off-limits until January 1945.